Monitor system health

 Even without the monitoring console, there are a few resources that are included in Splunk Enterprise for you to check your system health.
 You can view some status information about indexer clustering, search head clustering, KV store, and errors that Splunk software logs internally.

-For information on indexer clustering dashboards, see View the master dashboard and the two following topics in Managing Indexers and Clusters of Indexers.
+For information on indexer clustering dashboards, see View the manager node dashboard and the two following topics in Managing Indexers and Clusters of Indexers.

 You can run status checks on portions of your deployment using the Splunk command line, like search head clustering and KV store.